Ticking off my Wishlist – a Visit to Hedone, Chiswick:

 Both delicious light mouthfuls that worked well with sips of champagne.

-Our amuse bouche was what we thought was described as a ‘frozen stilton mousse’ servcd with pickled cucumber and cucumber jelly.
+Our amuse bouche was what we thought was described as a ‘frozen stilton mousse’ served with pickled cucumber and cucumber jelly.
 It was delicious, though the mousse was warm and we were left wondering if we’d misheard.
 If I have any question about service it was that the lady who was bringing plates to the table was very softly spoken and it was hard, from where I was sitting, to hear exactly what she was saying about the food.
-The detail here is one of the things which makes it special and for that reason I would have preferred a slightly more substantial menu with notes on sourcing.
+The detail here is one of the things which makes it special and for that reason, I would have preferred a slightly more substantial menu with notes on sourcing.

-Flame grilled Dorset mackerel was served with brussels tops seaweed and smoked eel.
+Flame grilled Dorset mackerel was served with Brussels tops seaweed and smoked eel.
 Beautiful presentation, the star of this for me was, just as it should be, the mackerel.
 Well flavoured, firm flesh that was complemented by the seaweed and smoked eel ‘jus’ and by some very carefully blanched brussel sprout leaves.

 Our pasta course was liquid Parmesan ravioli with a sweet onion consomme, a mild horseradish foam and tiny morsels of guanciale.
 I believe this is one of the signature dishes at Hedone now, for good reason.
 The perfectly al-dente ravioli explodes in your mouth to release a rich Parmesan liquid.
 This is the sort of cookery that I couldn’t imagine recreating in any form at home.
-Next time, I’m going to sit at the bar and watch, just to make sure though.
+Next time, I’m going to sit at the bar and watch, just to make sure, though.

 The Sommelier had scratched his head a little when we asked for one glass of wine each to pair with both the ravioli and the pheasant.
-He came up trumps though, with a glass of pinot noir, 2010 Olivier Jouan Bourgogne Hautes Côtes de Nuits Vieilles Vignes that was light enough not to overwhelm our food but still satisfied my craving for red wine.
+He came up trumps, though, with a glass of pinot noir, 2010 Olivier Jouan Bourgogne Hautes Côtes de Nuits Vieilles Vignes that was light enough not to overwhelm our food but still satisfied my craving for red wine.
 In any restaurant, let alone a relatively small local restaurant with just 50 covers or so, it’s a rarity to find a Sommelier who can work that kind of magic.

 In fact, the pheasant hen, plumply cushioned in fat and served with sweet Cevennes onion and pear shavings, would have worked just as well with a white wine.
 I do enjoy wine pairings and had I not been going on that evening to a whisky dinner I’d have tried the optional pairings at £35.
 I loved the sweet caramelised onions too.
 Having visited the part of the Cevennes where these onions are cultivated, on rocky stepped slopes, I remember learning how this AOP produce had revitalised a rural economy.
 Served here with this dish, I understand how that might be possible and why this is a premium product.